ozlop/upskill-saas-tutorial/notes.md

 ### Exercise #18 - Google Fonts

+*The application layout file shows up on every page of the site.*

+*The <%= yield %> dictates where rails pulls in information to from the other views files.*

 To add custom fonts to the new homepage:

 1. Add google fonts href to app/views/layouts/application.html.erb file.
 ```html